Your FAQs About Self Storage Answered

 What type of lock do I need for my storage unit?

 Think of Storage locks as an additional investment to protect the things that really matter in your life.
 When choosing a lock for your storage unit, location is a big factor.
 Whether you’re renting a drive-up storage unit at an outdoor facility or an indoor storage unit inside a multi-story building, it can help determine the type of lock you choose.

 For instance, when a lock is kept outdoors, it won’t be worth much if it breaks due to rust or dirt.
 Another reason you may need to increase your budget for a padlock if there might be a burglary risk at your storage location.

 The costs for padlocks vary wildly.
 You can expect to pay as little as $15 for a disc padlock designed for the storage industry.
 These affordable disc locks have drainage holes and a reputation of deterring criminals who know it’s difficult to pick and practically impossible to cut.

 Can I store my car, boat, or RV at a storage facility?

 Medium and large drive-up storage units can typically accommodate a car or motorcycle.
 Besides cars and motorcycles, vehicle storage includes RVs, boats, ATVs, and commercial trucks and vans.

-Whether you live in a suburb or a large city like Chicago or Atlanta, finding free, off-street parking for RVs and boats is nearly if not entirely impossible.
+Whether you live in a suburb of a large city like Chicago or Atlanta, finding free, off-street parking for RVs and boats is near if not entirely impossible.
 To store specialty vehicles like RVs and classic cars, renting a secure space can be of great benefit when they are not in use.